Immerse Yourself in a New Culture

 The next Cafecito Amigo program with Douglas County Libraries will be held on September 10 at the Parker library from 6:30-8:30 PM.
-Cafecito Amigo, which translates to “Friendly Coffee,” aims to bring together both native English Speakers and English Language Learners who are interested in learning about the culturally and linguistically diverse individuals in our community.
-Participants are encouraged to come to the event prepared to both listen to and/or share stories, songs, and enjoy friendly conversation – and DANCE!
+Cafecito Amigo, which translates to “Friendly Coffee,” aims to bring together our community’s native English Speakers and English Language Learners who are interested in learning together and sharing our various cultures.
+Participants are encouraged to come to the event prepared to both listen to and/or share stories, food, knowledge, art and enjoy friendly conversation.